Silverasdf/cs426-project/README.md

 ## Usage

-As mentioned above, you may just run the code cells in this notebook.
-Everything is included in the repo.
+### Data collection

+Feel free to run the cells in csv_population.ipynb.
+This takes a long time to run, so we have provided the csv files in the Data folder.
+The others in data_collection/ are not necessary to run, as they are just for creating the Data folder contents.

+### Machine Learning

 ## Contact Information